Mengyanz/Paper_notes/KG_Refinement.md

 * KNN: use Wikipedia link graph to predict types in a KG/ use types of entities in different DBpedia language editions to predict missing types
 * use abstracts in DBpedia to extract definitionary clauses (Hearst patterns) (2) Predict relations
 * Distant supervision: use large text corpora.
-Entities are linked to text corpus (name entity recognition)
+Entities are linked to text corpus (name entity recognition), then seek for text patterns